-- 5.7 Where Ofgem considers that the criteria for opening an investigation (as set out in paragraph 4.2 of these guidelines) are satisfied, it may issue written notices requiring any person to provide specified information or specified documents (unless legally privileged) that appear to Ofgem to relate to any matter relevant to the investigation.
-This may include but is not limited to written documents, emails, computer hardware and telephone and data traffic records. - 5.8 Ofgem will set out in any such written notice a reasonable period within which the information or documents must be provided.
-In setting what it considers to be a reasonable period for responding to an information request, Ofgem will take account of any bank or other public holidays that may fall within this period. - 5.9 Ofgem may also specify the form in which the information or documents is to be provided and may require it to be verified or authenticated.
+- 5.6 Where Ofgem has opened an investigation, it may issue written notices requiring any person to provide specified information or specified documents (unless legally privileged) that appear to Ofgem to relate to any matter relevant to the investigation.
+This may include but is not limited to written documents, emails, computer hardware and telephone and data traffic records. - 5.7 Ofgem will set out in any such written notice a reasonable period within which the information or documents must be provided.
+In setting what it considers to be a reasonable period for responding to an information request, Ofgem will take account of the volume and/or complexity of the information requested and any bank or other public holidays that may fall within this period. - 5.8 Ofgem may also specify the form in which the information or documents is to be provided and may require it to be verified or authenticated.
 Ofgem may require explanations of the documents and may take copies of or extracts from them.
-If a person who is required to provide a document fails to do so, Ofgem may require that person to state, to the best of his knowledge and belief, where the document is. - 5.10 Ofgem may also require any person that may be able to give information relevant to the investigation to attend an interview at a specified time and to answer such questions as Ofgem may reasonably have in relation to the investigation.
-Ofgem may also specifically require that person to give Ofgem all assistance in connection with the investigation that the person is reasonably able to give. - 5.11 To supplement the information gathering process, Ofgem may require a market participant or a person professionally arranging transactions (or fellow members of their group or partnership) to prepare a report for Ofgem or may itself appoint a particular skilled person to prepare such a report.
+If a person who is required to provide a document fails to do so, Ofgem may require that person to state, to the best of his knowledge and belief, where the document is. - 5.9 In conducting any investigation, Ofgem will comply with applicable requirements governing the admissibility of evidence. - 5.10 Ofgem will uphold its obligations regarding confidential information, and will only disclose such information where: - we have permission to disclose - we are required to by law (eq under court order) or - where disclosure is sanctioned by law. - 5.11 Ofgem may also require any person that may be able to give information relevant to the investigation to attend an interview at a specified time and to answer such questions as Ofgem may reasonably have in relation to the investigation.
+Ofgem may also specifically require that person to give Ofgem all assistance in connection with the investigation that the person is reasonably able to give. - 5.12 Ofgem may require a market participant or a person professionally arranging transactions (or fellow members of their group or partnership) to prepare a report for Ofgem or may itself appoint a particular skilled person to prepare such a report.
+Where Ofgem does not directly appoint the individual preparing the report, it will approve the appointment.
+The person appointed to prepare the report must be given such assistance as he or she may reasonably require.
+If necessary Ofgem may seek an injunction to ensure that a person compiling such a report is given reasonable assistance.